 The Bitdefender Antivirus software is widely known and respected for its simplicity and excellent user interface.
 But it also offers a wide array of useful features while consistently appearing at the top of the list of the best Antivirus software available.

-If you like simplicity and you don`t want to pay two subscriptions for having a dedicated Password Manager and Antivirus, the Bitdefender Anti-Virus software is definitely worth considering.
+If you like simplicity and don’t want to pay two subscriptions for having a dedicated Password Manager and Antivirus, the Bitdefender Anti-Virus software is worth considering.

 Unfortunately, there is a catch; Bitdefender Password Manager is currently available only on Windows.
 After contacting support, I have also been told that there are no plans of bringing it to macOS.

-However, there were discussions of implementing this feature on mobile devices, which will make already a great product even better.
+However, there were discussions about implementing this feature on mobile devices, which will make a great product even better.

 A dedicated Password Manager option.